 With so much to see and do, your days will be filled up with adventure and exploring.
 Be sure to check out the iconic Eiffel Tower, Louvre Museum, Notre-Dame Cathedral, and the Arc de Triomphe.
 We also highly recommend that you enjoy a bottle of wine and baguette all to yourself!

-London is a beautiful bustling city.
+London is a beautiful bustling city of England.
 Not only is this city safe for solo travelers but it’s easy to explore using the city’s public transportation system.
 There are also plenty of great hostels, hotels, Airbnb’s, and other accommodations at your disposal.

 Don’t miss your chance to visit the iconic Buckingham Palace and be sure to take a tour of the beautiful St. Paul’s Cathedral.
 There are also plenty of other museums you may enjoy exploring.
 At the end of the day, head to a local pub where you can meet the locals and indulge in traditional British food such as fish and chips, or a Toad in the hole.